fara-pug/fara-pug/index.md

 </tbody>
 </table>

-Take Eggs, Honey and a few elemental rules to cook Gourmet meals on the road!
+Take the ultra-light Eggs and Honey along with a few elemental rules to cook up Elemental Gourmet Meals right next to, or even in your Dungeon or Quest site!

+Don't forget the wood lest you wind up trying to do that in a desert.

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">